 My name is Joshua Black.
 My research interest is in the area of grief dreams, with a special focus on dreams of the deceased.
 I first investigated this area while in my Master’s of Arts program at Trent University.
 My thesis examined themes and personal meaning on dreams of the deceased.
 I am currently in the PhD program (Psychology) at Brock University continuing to investigate grief dreams.
 I have published scientific literature in this area and for the last 7 years provided one-on-one and group support to the bereaved.
 I continue to spread knowledge about this area through talks and workshops (to the bereaved and those who work with them).
-Additionally, I am the chairman and host of the Children's Grief Awareness Event held at Brock University.
-This event is hosted annually and more information can be found at www.ChildrensGriefAwarenessEvent.com.
+Additionally, I was the chairman and host of the Children's Grief Awareness Event held at Brock University in 2016 and 2017.

 I hope the information found here can assist the bereaved by normalizing their experience and reduce any isolation they may feel.
 In addition, I hope that those who assist the bereaved can reduce the biases associated with dreams and explore the healing that can be found within these experiences.